 Funding is quite limited for international and other non-immigrant students once they have been admitted and arrive on campus.
 However, below are the sources of possible financial support that students can consider to help them complete their degree at Goucher:

-- Apply to be a Resident Assistant, Orientation Leader or other on campus opportunity that involves a stipend.
+- Apply to be a Resident Assistant, First-Year Mentor or other on campus opportunity that involves a stipend.

 - Apply to work on-campus in an hourly position.
-The best time to arrange on-campus employment is at the beginning of the fall semester through the Campus Job Fair.
-In addition to organizing the fair, the Career Development Office offers additional resources for seeking on-campus employment.
+The best time to arrange on-campus employment is at the beginning of the fall semester through Goucher Recruit or the Campus Job Fair.
+In addition to organizing the fair, the Career Education Office offers additional resources for seeking on-campus employment.

 - Get involved on campus and create academic work that is worthy of being nominated for one of the Goucher awards that include a monetary prize.

-- Apply for summer research/work such as Educational Opportunity Program tutor that will cover the cost of summer housing.
+- Apply for summer research/work through academic departments or offices that have events through the summer that will cover the cost of summer housing.

 - Although rare and competitive, look for scholarship opportunities and essay competitions that would award funds.
 See below.